Don’t get caught in the moment: protect your sexual health

 Know your limits on nights out

-Students aren’t known for shying away from alcohol, and nights out in pubs, bars and clubs can be a great way to get to know people and to relax.
+Students aren’t known for shying away from alcohol, and nights out in pubs, bars, and clubs can be a great way to get to know people and relax.
 To stay safe though, you’ve got to be aware of your limits and exercise some self-restraint.
 If you drink too much, you could end up making yourself potentially seriously ill.
-To enjoy a good night out without wrecking your health in the process, make sure you pace your drinking, and don’t try to keep up with the biggest boozers.
+To enjoy a good night out without wrecking your health in the process, make sure you pace your drinking and don’t try to keep up with the biggest boozers.
 Also, it’s important to stay in a group when you’re out at night and never be tempted to walk home alone.

 Protect your possessions

 From your laptop or tablet to your mobile and MP3 player, you might have a whole range of valuables with you at uni.
-Unfortunately, students aren’t always the most sensible when it comes to protecting their possessions, and this makes them a prime target for thieves.
-To minimise the risk that your things will be stolen, make sure you always lock the doors and windows in your accommodation.
+Unfortunately, students aren’t always the most sense when it comes to protecting their possessions, and this makes them a prime target for thieves.
+To minimize the risk that your things will be stolen, make sure you always lock the doors and windows in your accommodation.
 Also, don’t leave valuables lying around in public places like libraries and pubs.
 Even if you only leave your possessions unattended for a matter of seconds, this can give an opportunistic thief enough time to take them.